aery-chan/aerys-discord/rules.md

 TODO: Have the community add and remove rules

-### §a
-Rule infractions will be punished by the [admin team](#noun-admin-team) based on two factors:
-• The severity of the infraction
-• How intentional the infraction is believed to be

-📝 Note: You will not be punished if the rule infraction is believed to be unintentional
-📝 Note: This does not apply for ground rules
-TODO: Have the community decide punishments instead of the [admin team](#noun-admin-team)

 ### §1
 Do not negatively affect others

-📝 Note: This rule depends heavily on intention being taken into account in rule [§a](#a)
+📝 Note: This rule depends heavily on intention being taken into account in rule [§g:b](#gb)